pakhowong/COMP2113_Text-Based-Game/README.md

 - Wong Pak Ho (3035482623)

 ### Game Introduction
-Name of the game: #GAME_NAME#   - maybe come up with the name of our game?
+Name of the game: Pop-It Pat

 Genre: Labyrinth Role-playing Game

-In #GAME_NAME#, you play as a legendary adventurer stuck inside a dungeon during one of your exploration quests.
+In *Pop-It Pat*, you play as a legendary adventurer stuck inside a dungeon during one of your exploration quests.
 In order to return home safely with the treasure you discovered in the dungeon, you must find a way out while fending off against monsters and their mysterious boss lurking around.

 ### Controls
 - Player movement: W" (Up), "A" (Left), "S" (Down) and "D" (Right)